About Philosophy and Religious Studies program

 Religious Studies is a multi-disciplinary effort to examine the phenomenon known as religion in an impartial, academic manner.
 Religious Studies scholars compare aspects of the variety of the world’s religions, they ask philosophical questions about the nature of religion, and they explore the relationship between religions and the larger cultural context in which religions are found.
 Religious Studies teaches students to engage and understand world views different from their own.
 This not only broadens the students’ perspectives, but it also provides skills useful in the global context in which we live.
 As an undergraduate minor, Religious Studies contributes to a student’s grounding in the classical liberal arts.
 It focuses on clear thinking and writing, and it teaches students to ask insightful questions and see the world through the eyes of others.

-The Department offers a Bachelor of Arts degree in philosophy as well as four Minors.
+The Department offers a Bachelor of Arts degree in philosophy as well as three Minors.
 In Religious Studies, it offers a Bachelors of Arts in Religious Studies and a Minor in Religious Studies.
 The Department is affiliated with the Florida Blue Center for Ethics at UNF.

 Students study the main developments and traditions in the history of philosophy; develop critical reasoning skills and facility with logical analysis; study modes of normative analysis in ethical inquiry and gain an ability to apply them to current social issues; learn to read complex prose systematically and critically, and learn to write and to speak in a reasoned, persuasive, and argumentatively effective manner.